pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1054 Relax Day

+Today I finish a course about threat modeling an interesting topic that I was not know a little, well It's time to choice another book/course.

 ##### Day 1053 Python And Test

 This day I was practice python with TDD methodology, I know a little about testing in python